nsidc/granule-metgen/README.md

 ## CMR Authentication and use of Collection Metadata

-MetGenC will attempt to authenticate with Earthdata using credentials retrieved from the environment and retrieve collection metadata.
+MetGenC will attempt to authenticate with Earthdata Login (EDL) credentials retrieved from the environment to retrieve collection metadata.
 If authentication fails, collection metadata will not be available to compensate for metadata elements missing from `ini` files or the data files themselves.

-Export the following variables to your environment before you kick off MetGenC:
+Export the following variables to your environment before you run `metgenc process` to start data ingest:

     $ export EARTHDATA_USERNAME=your-EDL-user-name
     $ export EARTHDATA_PASSWORD=your-EDL-password

-If you have a different user name and password for the UAT and production environments, be sure to set the values appropriate for the environment option passed to `metgenc process`.
+If you have a different user name/password combo for the UAT and PROD environments, be sure to set the values appropriate for the environment you're ingesting to.

 If collection metadata are unavailable, either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will